 On the way home, I began to tell Frosty that I just couldn’t sleep last night.
-I was up half the night thinking about what I would say when I speak to a group of ladies in December.
-I know it will be on the different seasons that we go through.
-Well, you know women, that made me think of the season which we have been going through this year…retirement.
+I was up half the night thinking about my new book that will be￼￼ coming out soon! .
+I know it will include different trials￼ that we go through along with great dessert recipes.
+Well, you know women, that made me think of the season which we went through the year.
+2015 and Randys retirement.
 I had this thought that just won’t leave my mind.
 Why don’t people start out retiring?
 Think about this.
 Remember when you were first married and you couldn’t keep your hands off your new mate?
 You walked them to the door when they left for work in the mornings, after making anything they wanted for breakfast.
 During the day, I just couldn’t want until hubby walked in the door at 5, throwing my arms around his neck and smothering him with kisses before leading him to the dining table where his favorite meal would be waiting.
 I cried when he had to leave town for 2 days.
 Anything he wanted to watch, of course, I “wanted” to watch.
 It was important to learn all about the people at the office so I could feel like I was apart of his daily world when he was at work.
 If I made his lunch, I put little love notes in the sack.
 We called back and forth during the day just to say hi and ask what was going on.
 He would call me on his way home every day and talk to me until the car pulled into the garage.

 So my thoughts are this.
 Why not have retirement at the beginning of marriage when we are so in love we want to be with them 24/7?
 We wouldn’t mind them standing right in the middle of the kitchen blocking us from opening the dishwasher.
 We wouldn’t mind them falling asleep in the lazy boy as they are watching the 5th football game of the day.
 It would just give us more of a chance to wait on those precious young men that we couldn’t wait to attach their last names to our first name.